ArnaudBuchholz/psbots/engine/README.md

   * `gstate`
   * `save` *(❓might be implemented)*
   * `lock` *(❓might be implemented)*

+> types are reduced to their name without `type` suffix

 * Some operators are not compliant with their official equivalent, please double check the definitions